Clyfford Still is one of the most misunderstood American artists. Yet he is also one of the most important 20th Century Artists.

 Clyfford Still did not have much time and respect for many other artists.
 He is known to have called Barnett Newman “pathetic” and the Pop Artist Andy Warhol a “cartoonist.”
-One Abstract Expressionism painter that he did like was Jackson Pollock.
+One Abstract Expressionist painter that he did like was Jackson Pollock.

 Right before Pollock died, Still and Pollock were supposed to go on a cross-country trip together (driving separate cars).
 Pollock never showed up at the designated time and place so Clyfford Still continued on the trip.
-While Still was traveling through Wisconsin, he read about Pollock’s death and said,” if he’d come, he might still be alive today.”
+While traveling through Wisconsin, he read about Pollock’s death and said,” if he’d come, he might still be alive today.”

 It was not just other artists that Clyfford Still did not have time for, but also art critics.
 He called them “arrogant” and” stupid” people who judged his artwork.
 Because of his disdain for the establishment, Clyfford Still was extremely picky about who could get one of his paintings and how they would be displayed.

 When Still died, most of his art was still at his home in Maryland.
 His estate had over 2,400 works of art that were sealed off entirely from public view for over twenty years.
 The works were just stored there by his wife, Patti.

 In his will, he wrote this about what he wanted to have done with his artwork:

 Many cities wanted his artwork, but In 2004, the City of Denver announced it had been chosen by Patricia Still to receive the artwork and estate of Clyfford Still.

 The Clyfford Still Museum opened in November 2011.
 Today, you can see most of Clyfford Still’s artwork at The Clyfford Still Museum in Denver, Colorado.